Aerospace at ÉTS: three major specialties, 50 professors and 70 industrial partners

 AÉROÉTS members may also be eligible for internship projects offered by the Montreal Aerospace Institutes with partners including Bell Helicopter, Bombardier, CAE, Pratt & Whitney and Siemens.
 These offers supplement those advertised through the ÉTS co-operative education department.
 Each year, more than 500 ÉTS students complete internships within more than 40 of the many Montréal aerospace sector companies.

 What’s the Difference between the Project Profile and the Research Profile?

 Our master's program in aerospace engineering includes two profiles: one with a thesis and the other with a project.
-The thesis profile focuses on research and leads to the degree of Master of Applied Sciences (M.A.Sc.).
-The project profile will allow you to specialize in a particular area of Aerospace Engineering and will lead to the degree of Master of Engineering (M. Eng.).
+The thesis profile focuses on research and leads to the degree of Master of Applied Science (M.A.Sc.).
+The project profile will allow you to specialize in a particular area of Aerospace Engineering and will lead to the degree of Master in Engineering (M. Eng.).

 Master's Degree in Aerospace Engineering with Thesis (research profile)

 This profile is for you if you want to continue into doctoral studies or conduct research and development in industry.

 The research project counts for 30 of the 45 credits of this program.

 Master's Degree in Aerospace Engineering with Project (project profile)

 Would you like to specialize and become an aerospace expert?
 The practical and theoretical courses in the project profile will help you deepen your knowledge.
 You can even put them into practice with a paid industry internship and/or a project in an ÉTS research laboratory.

 Since this program is offered in collaboration with five other Québec universities, you will need to choose two specialization courses given in different universities.
 This means you will have access to a wide choice of subjects, in addition to being able to follow one or two courses at an English-speaking university.
 A case study course, offered by professionals from the program’s industry partners, is also compulsory.